sourcegraph/scip-clang/Development.md

 ### UBSan stacktraces

 The default mode of UBSan will not print stack traces on failures.
-I recommend maintaining a parallel build of LLVM at the same commit as in [setup.bzl](setup.bzl), which will provide `llvm-symbolizer` that is needed by UBSan for printing stack traces.
+I recommend maintaining a parallel build of LLVM at the same commit as in [fetch_deps.bzl](/fetch_deps.bzl).
+UBSan needs a `llvm-symbolizer` binary on `PATH` to print stack traces, which can provided via the separate build.

 ```bash
 PATH="$PWD/../llvm-project/build/bin:$PATH" UBSAN_OPTIONS=print_stacktrace=1 <scip-clang invocation>